awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

 We strongly recommend that you use the autovacuum feature to maintain the health of your PostgreSQL DB instance\.
 Autovacuum automates the start of the VACUUM and the ANALYZE commands\.
 It checks for tables with a large number of inserted, updated, or deleted tuples, and it then reclaims storage by removing obsolete data or tuples from the PostgreSQL database\.

 By default, autovacuum is enabled on the Amazon RDS for PostgreSQL DB instances that you create using any of the default PostgreSQL DB parameter groups, such as `default.postgres10`, `default.postgres11`, and so on\.
 All default PostgreSQL DB parameter groups have an `rds.adaptive_autovacuum` parameter that's set to `1`, thus activating the feature\.
 Other configuration parameters associated with the autovacuum feature are also set by default\.
 Because these defaults are somewhat generic, you can benefit from tuning some of the parameters associated with the autovacuum feature for your specific workload\.

 Following, you can find more information about the autovacuum feature and how to tune the parameters associated with the autovacuum for your RDS for PostgreSQL DB instance\.
+For high level information, see [Best practices for working with PostgreSQL](CHAP_BestPractices.md#CHAP_BestPractices.PostgreSQL)\.

 **Topics**
 + [Allocating memory for autovacuum](#Appendix.PostgreSQL.CommonDBATasks.Autovacuum.WorkMemory)